-2. IoT in Cloud
+3.2 IOT in Cloud Computing

 The advent of cloud computing has acted as a catalyst for the development and deployment of scalable Internet-of-Things business models and applications.
-Therefore, IoT and cloud are nowadays two very closely affiliated future internet technologies, which go hand-in-hand in non-trivial IoT deployments.
+Therefore, IoT and cloud are nowadays two very closely affiliated future internet technologies, which go hand-in-hand in nontrivial IoT deployments.

 Cloud computing is the next evolutionary step in Internet-based computing, which provides the means for delivering ICT resources as a service.
+Cloud computing is a technology that uses the internet for storing and managing data on remote servers, and then access data via the internet.
 The ICT resources that can be delivered through cloud computing model include computing power, computing infrastructure (e.g., servers and/or storage resources), applications, business processes and more.

-Cloud computing infrastructures and services have the following characteristics, which typically differentiate them from similar (distributed computing) technologies:
+Cloud computing infrastructures and services have the following characteristics, which typically differentiate them from similar (distributed computing), technologies:

 - Elasticity and the ability to scale up and down: Cloud computing services can scale upwards during high periods of demand and downward during periods of lighter demand.
 This elastic nature of cloud computing facilitates the implementation of flexibly scalable business models, e.g., through enabling enterprises to use more or less resources as their business grows or shrinks. - Self-service provisioning and automatic deprovisioning: Contrary to conventional web-based Application Service Providers (ASP) models (e.g., web hosting), cloud computing enables easy access to cloud services without a lengthy provisioning process.
-In cloud computing, both provisioning and deprovisioning of resources can take place automatically. - Application programming interfaces (APIs): Cloud services are accessible via APIs, which enable applications and data sources to communicate with each other. - Billing and metering of service usage in a pay-as-you-go model: Cloud services are associated with a utility-based pay-as-you-go model.
+In cloud computing, both provisioning and de-provisioning of resources can take place automatically. - Application programming interfaces (APIs): Cloud services are accessible via APIs, which enable applications and data sources to communicate with each other. - Billing and metering of service usage in a pay-as-you-go model: Cloud services are associated with a utility-based pay-as-you-go model.
 To this end, they provide the means for metering resource usage and subsequently issuing bills.